Looking for a Responsible Electronics Recycler? Here are Four Must-Ask Questions to Narrow the Field

 Can you visit the recycler’s facility?

 Most recyclers depend on downstream vendors to completely process electronic waste.
-So during this tour, ask for the names and locations of a recycler’s downstream partners and find out if the recycler conducts regular, on-site audits to ensure these vendors handle materials according to the same environmental, safety, and security standards as the primary recycler.
+So during this tour, ask about the recycler’s downstream partners and find out if the recycler conducts regular, on-site audits to ensure these vendors handle materials according to the same environmental, safety and security standards as the primary recycler.

 Can the recycler guarantee data security?

-Find a recycler that offers National Institute of Standards and Technology compliant data destruction and validation of that destruction.
-This step is especially important if your company’s IT assets will be resold or redeployed.
+Find a recycler that is certified and offers compliant data destruction and validation of that destruction.
+This is especially important if your company’s IT assets will be resold or redeployed.
 This process is only as good as the technicians performing it, so confirm that a recycler has documented policies that cover employee training on the use and calibration of data destruction software and equipment.

 Also, understand which data destruction methods will best meet your needs.
 Reselling IT assets?
 Data sanitization removes data and allows hard drives to be reused.
-No plans to reuse hard drives?
-Degaussing destroys data and renders hard drives useless.
-Data stored on devices equipped with solid-state drives?
-Shredding is the only way to guarantee complete data destruction.
+Hard drives not suitable for reuse?
+Degaussing and/or physical destruction destroys data and renders hard drives useless.

-Additional security also comes from choosing a recycler that owns its facilities and offers an unbroken chain of custody from collection to transportation to destruction of old electronics.
+Additional security also comes from choosing a recycler that owns its facilities and offers an unbroken chain of custody from collection, to transportation, to destruction of old electronics.
 The farther equipment containing sensitive data moves downstream, the tougher it becomes to protect that data.
-For this reason, it’s essential to establish from the beginning who will have access to your equipment and how it will be handled from the time it’s picked up until it’s processed.
-When a recycler is able to provide a complete range of recycling services internally, it eliminates reliance on subcontractors to process a company’s old equipment, increases accountability, and simplifies reporting.
+For this reason, it is essential to establish from the beginning who will have access to your equipment and how it will be handled from the time it is picked up, until the time it is processed.
+When a recycler is able to provide a complete range of disposition services internally, it eliminates reliance on subcontractors to process a company’s old equipment, increasing accountability, and simplifying tracking and reporting.

 Can the recycler protect you if something goes wrong?